RedisJSON/RedisJSON/docs/docs/path.md

 RedisJSON knows which syntax to use depending on the first character of the path query.
 If the query starts with the character `$`, it uses JSONPath syntax.
 Otherwise, it defaults to the legacy path syntax.

+The returned value is a JSON string with a top-level array of JSON serialized strings.
+And if multi-paths are used, the return value is a JSON string with a top-level object with values that are arrays of serialized JSON values.

 ## JSONPath support

-RedisJSON v2.0 introduces [JSONPath](http://goessner.net/articles/JsonPath/) support.
+RedisJSON v2.0 introduced [JSONPath](http://goessner.net/articles/JsonPath/) support.
 It follows the syntax described by Goessner in his [article](http://goessner.net/articles/JsonPath/).

 A JSONPath query can resolve to several locations in a JSON document.
 In this case, the JSON commands apply the operation to every possible location.
 This is a major improvement over [legacy path](#legacy-path-syntax) queries, which only operate on the first path.